Abhinav2955/GenAi-fullstack/README.md

 1. **User authenticates** — registers or logs in; the backend issues a JWT stored in an HTTP-only cookie.
 2. **User submits a job description + resume (or self-description)** through the Home page.
+3. **Backend extracts resume text**:
+   - Attempts fast direct extraction via `pdf-parse`.
+   - If that yields too little text (indicating a scanned or image-based PDF), automatically falls back to rendering each page as an image and running OCR.
+   - If neither method produces usable text, the request fails early with a clear, user-facing error instead of silently generating a broken report.
-3. **Backend extracts resume text** using `pdf-parse`, then sends the resume, self-description, and job description to **Gemini** with a strict JSON response schema.
+4. **Resume, self-description, and job description are sent to Gemini** with a strict JSON response schema to generate the interview report.
-4. **Gemini returns a structured report** — match score, technical/behavioral questions, skill gaps, and a preparation plan — which is validated and persisted in MongoDB.
+5. **Gemini returns a structured report** — match score, technical/behavioral questions, skill gaps, and a preparation plan — which is validated and persisted in MongoDB.
-5. **User can request a tailored resume PDF** — the AI rewrites the resume content for the target role, and Puppeteer renders it into a downloadable, ATS-friendly PDF.
+6. **User can request a tailored resume PDF**:
+   - Gemini is instructed to **edit** the original extracted resume text — preserving real name, contact details, education, experience, achievements, and certifications exactly — only adjusting wording/relevance for the target job and removing clearly irrelevant content.
+   - The AI's output follows a strict markdown template (with optional redaction directives for hiding personal details); the backend parses it, converts it to styled HTML, and renders it to PDF.
-6. **All reports are saved** to the user's account and accessible anytime from their report history.
+7. **All reports are saved** to the user's account and accessible anytime from their report history.

 ---